goFrendiAsgard/zaruba/docs/core-concept/project/project-anatomy.md

 # Project Anatomy

-Beside `index.zaruba.yaml`, a project might also contains other resources/zaruba scripts.
+A project usually contains some [zaruba scripts](#zaruba-scripts) and [other resources](#other-resources).

-Typically, you will have several [long running processes](task/long-running-process.md) and [simple commands](task/simple-command.md) to help you develop/debug your applications.
+Inside zaruba scripts, you will find some [long running processes](task/long-running-process.md) and [simple command](task/simple-command.md) task definitions.

+Those tasks will help you to develop/debug your applications.

-# Zaruba Script
+# Zaruba Scripts

-Typically your `index.zaruba.yaml` is an entry points for other zaruba scripts.
+Your `index.zaruba.yaml` is an entry points for other zaruba scripts.
 A zaruba script is written in [YAML](https://yaml.org) and [go template](https://pkg.go.dev/text/template).

 A zaruba script contains several keys and values.
 Here are some possible keys/values: